emgatson/EzaraGatson_PA1/README.md

 Programing Assignment #1
-# 1. ALPHABET SOUP PROBLEM - It creates a function that takes a string and returns a string with its letters in alphabetical order
+# 1. ALPHABET SOUP PROBLEM - Creates a function that takes a string and returns a string with its letters in alphabetical order
     word = input("Enter a word: ")
     sorted_word = "".join(sorted(word))
     print(f"Original word: {word}")